Setup self-hosted Plex Media Server in Docker

 PGID=1000

-These env variable sets a UID and GID for Plex and should match the owner of the volumes you are adding; check your UID and GID with the command id
+These environmental variable sets a UID and GID for Plex and should match the owner of the volumes you are adding; check your UID and GID with the command id.

-volumesHere we’re mapping local directories (left of the colon) to directories inside the container (right of the colon)
+volumesHere we’re mapping local directories (left of the colon) to directories inside the container (right of the colon), change this to your own local paths.

 After signing in, after a few explanatory pages, you’ll arrive at the Server Setup page.
-Name your server, uncheck the checkbox unless you’ll be making Plex available from outside your network (not recommended and not covered in this guide), and click Next.
+Name your server, uncheck the checkbox unless you’ll be making Plex available from outside your network (not recommended unless you know what you’re doing, see this blog post for a better way), and click Next.

 You’ll then be able to add folders with your media to the Plex library.
 Click the Add Library button.